A quadratically enriched count of rational curves: Introduction

 \subsubsection{The Grothendieck--Witt ring}

 In order to explain the enumerative meaning of the invariants $N_{S,D,\sigma},$ we recall the definition and basic properties of the Grothendieck-Witt ring $\GW(k).$ The Grothendieck--Witt ring is defined as the group completion of the semi-ring of non-degenerate symmetric bilinear forms over $k$.
 Since symmetric bilinear forms over a field are stably diagonalizable, an arbitrary element of this group can be expressed as a sum of rank $1$ bilinear forms.
-Let $\langle a \rangle$ denote the element of $\GW(k)$ corresponding the rank $1$ bilinear form $k \times k \to k$ given by $(x,y) \mapsto a xy$ for $a$ in $k^*$.
+Let $\langle a \rangle$ denote the element of $\GW(k)$ corresponding to the rank $1$ bilinear form $k \times k \to k$ given by $(x,y) \mapsto a xy$ for $a$ in $k^*$.
 Replacing the basis $\{1 \}$ of $k$ by $\{b\}$ for $b$ in $k^*$ gives the equality $\langle a \rangle = \langle a b^2\rangle$, and in particular for fields such that $k^*/(k^*)^2$ is trivial, $\GW(k)$ is isomorphic to $\bbb{Z}$ by the homomorphism taking a bilinear form to its rank, i.e. the dimension of the underlying vector space.
-Applying the rank will result in the classical count of curves over the algebraic closure.
 For more general fields, $\GW(k)$ contains more information.
 For example,